Sewer Rehabilitation Project - Soapstone Valley Park

 - Rehabilitation and or repair of two Municipal Separate Storm Sewer System (MS4) outlets

-- Submit Draft Environmental Assessment (EA) Public Review to the National Park Service (NPS): Winter of 2017
+- Draft Environmental Assessment (EA) & Statement of Findings (SOF) Submitted to National Park Service (NPS), 2015

 - Public comment on the Draft EA Public Review: To be determined